omarespejel/monero-starknet-atomic-swap/README.md

 ### Known Limitations

-- **Not audited**: Independent security review completed, formal audit pending
+- **Not reviewed**: Independent security review completed, formal review pending

 - **Testnet only**: Not deployed to mainnet